stevencombs/retrocombs.github.io/_posts/2015/2015-03-20-staedtler-triplus-fineliner-review.md

 ---
 layout: post
-title: Staedtler Triplus Fineliner review
+title: 'REVIEW: Staedtler Triplus Fineliner'
 author: Steven B. Combs, Ph.D.
 email: steven.combs@gmail.com
 date: 2015-03-20 15:23
 category: art
+tags:
+  - review
+  - staedtler
+  - pen
+  - color
+  - ink
 comments: yes
 ---

 For several months now, I have been on a search for color pens to add a splash of color to my sketchnotes.
 What I thought would be a simple task, proved to be more difficult than expected.
 There are hundreds of brands/varieties of colorful markers and pens; however, I had specific requirements:

 * 12 or more useful colors